ZarnackGroup/Ladwig_et_al_2024/README.md

-# How to choose the optimal RNA-Seq library characteristics for alternative splicing analysis (with MAJIQ)
+# The impact of read depth and read length on RNA-seq splicing analysis
 ****
 This Github repository provides the code the for the publication Ladwig et al. 2024.